CSC207-2024/Week-1-Lab/README.md

 To briefly observe what private does, let's create a new class.

-- [ x ] Right-click on `src` and select `New —> Java Class`.
+- [x] Right-click on `src` and select `New —> Java Class`.
 Name it `Main`.
 This will create a `Main.java` file.

 We'll write a main method which will attempt to call `FizzBuzz.doFizzBuzz` (or whatever you called your extracted helper method).

-- [ x ] To quickly generate `main`, you can start typing `psvm` in IntelliJ and then press Enter to accept the autocomplete — it will generate an empty "public static void main" (psvm) method for you.
+- [x] To quickly generate `main`, you can start typing `psvm` in IntelliJ and then press Enter to accept the autocomplete — it will generate an empty "public static void main" (psvm) method for you.
 Neat!

-- [ x ] In the body of this main method, type `FizzBuzz.`.
+- [x] In the body of this main method, type `FizzBuzz.`.
 You'll see that the private helper method doesn't appear in the autocomplete, but `FizzBuzz.main` does!
 If you wanted to be able to call the helper from inside `Main.java`, you would need to change the access modifier on the helper.
   It turns out that IntelliJ can help us out with this too!

 ### Task 3.1: Changing access modifiers using IntelliJ

-- [ x ] In your main method in `Main.java`, try calling your private helper — something like `FizzBuzz.doFizzBuzz(5);`.
+- [x] In your main method in `Main.java`, try calling your private helper — something like `FizzBuzz.doFizzBuzz(5);`.

 You'll see that IntelliJ flags that you are trying to access something that is private.
 Unlike Python, Java won't even let you run the code when it detects this kind of violation of an access modifier (it is an error and not just a warning).

-- [ x ] Hover over the error; IntelliJ will suggest some fixes.
+- [x] Hover over the error; IntelliJ will suggest some fixes.

-- [ x ] Click `More actions...` and you'll see a list of the various possible access modifiers.
+- [x] Click `More actions...` and you'll see a list of the various possible access modifiers.
   These will be explained in more detail in your readings, but for now we can just make the method public.

-- [ x ] Choose this fix and the error will go away.
+- [x] Choose this fix and the error will go away.
 Try running `Main.java` to see if it outputs what you expect.

 ### Task 3.2: Calling `FizzBuzz.main` from `Main.main`